I am totally definitely not going to tell you how much I spent on care packages during John’s deployment.

 That is not going to happen.

-I’ll just tell you: I didn’t realize how much I had spent until the end of the deployment year.
+I’ll just tell you: I didn’t realize how much I had spent on care packages until the end of the deployment year.

 Ooooh boy.
 It was pretty egregious.